Skip to Content

 Read More

-Nominated for 3 Golden Globe Awards, including Best Motion Picture – Drama, Best Motion Picture – Non-English Language and Best Actor in a Motion Picture – Drama.
+4 Academy Award Nominations, including Best Picture, Best Actor and Best International Feature Film.
+Golden Globe Winner for Best Motion Picture – Non-English Language and Best Actor in a Motion Picture – Drama.
+Critics’ Choice Award Winner for Best Foreign Language Film.
 Brazil, 1977.
 Marcelo, a technology expert in his early 40s, is on the run.
 Hoping to reunite with his son, he travels to Recife during Carnival but soon realizes that the city is not the safe haven he was expecting.
 Presented in Portuguese with English subtitles.

 Read More